Deepakk-kumar1/deepakk/README.md

-# Namaste, I'm Deepak Kumar
+# Namaste, I'm Deepak, ❤️ Love from India 🇮🇳

 ![Profile Views](https://komarev.com/ghpvc/?username=Deepakk-kumar1&color=blue)

 ## About Me

-I'm a passionate web application programmer and software developer with a keen interest in open-source projects and collaborative development.
+I'm a passionate web application programmer and software developer with a keen interest in open-source projects and collaborative development from India 🇮🇳.
 I enjoy learning new technologies and applying them to solve real-world problems.

 - 🔭 I’m currently working on various web development projects.
 - 🌱 I’m currently learning React, Node.js, and cloud technologies.